 NOTE: This post originally appeared at the now-defunt PencilThings blog on July 9, 2007.
 See it, sans CSS or images, at the Internet Archive here.

 I first discovered this wonderful little orange notebook back in 2003 when I was watching one of my favorite shows, Good Eats.
 The host, Alton Brown, was writing a grocery list on a Rhodia notepad.
 It didn’t process with me, until a year later when I attended college at Indiana University in Bloomington, IN.
 There is a great little store there called T.I.S. that sells textbooks, college apparel, and office supplies.
-Yes, a plethora of pens, pencils, and paper.
+Yes, office supplies!
+A veritable plethora of pens, pencils, and paper.

 One shelf had a shoddy little orange display.
-Though it was in disrepair, the orange-ness and the stylized European look lent itself to hipness and — what immediately attracts me to almost any consumer product — a cult following.
-That episode of Good Eats sprung into my mind, and I realized: if my hero Alton Brown has one, by gum — I need one too.
+Though it was in disrepair, the orange-ness and the stylized European look lent itself to hipness and—what immediately attracts me to almost any consumer product—cult following.
+That episode of Good Eats sprung into my mind, and I realized: if my hero Alton Brown has one, by gum—I need one too.

 Notice that both pictures feature graph paper in their notebooks.
 Chill out, man, that’s the way the Europeans do it.
 I personally like it.
 That way, you can write with the notebook turned portrait or landscape.
 For your American purists out there, they do come in lined versions.

-I can tell you what my favorite size is — the 3″ x 8.25″.
-It is extremely long and skinny and fits in the palm of your hand very well.
+I can even tell you what my favorite size is—the 3″ x 8.25″.
+It is extremely long and skinny and fits in the palm of your hand really well.
 Perfect for making lists and, if you are a reporter, taking notes on the go.
 I spent some time working for a newspaper and this was my best friend.